cogentapps/chat-with-gpt/README.md

 ### ElevenLabs

-To use the realistic text-to-speech feature, you will need to add your ElevenLabs API key by clicking "Play" next to any message.
+To use the realistic AI text-to-speech feature, you will need to add your ElevenLabs API key by clicking "Play" next to any message.

 Your API key is stored only on your device and never transmitted to anyone except ElevenLabs.